 Ronald W. Bailey (Co-PI), Head of the Department of African American Studies at the University of Illinois at Urbana-Champaign since July 2012.
 He is a 1965 graduate of Evans County History School in Claxton, GA, and a 1969 Phi Beta Kappa graduate with a BA in Liberal Arts (Cross-Cultural Studies) from Michigan State University’s Justin Morrill College.
 He holds an MA in Political Science from Stanford and a Ph.D. in Black Studies from Stanford, the first such degree awarded in the United States in 1980.
 He has taught at Fisk University, Cornell, Northwestern, the University of Mississippi (as chair of the African American Studies Program), and Northeastern University, where he chaired the Department of African-American Studies for eight years.
 He also served as Vice President for Academic Affairs at South Carolina State University and at Knoxville College, and as a senior scientist with the Education Development Center, Inc. Work on digital technologies has included the development of two website: NubiaNet with support from NEH and digNubia, with support from the National Science Foundation.
 He has served as a member of the national advisory board of the William and Ida Friday Institute for Educational Innovation at North Carolina State University since 2008.

-Allen Renear (Co-PI), Dean and Professor at the University of Illinois Graduate School of Library and Information Science.
+Allen Renear (Co-PI), Dean and Professor, School of Information Sciences, University of Illinois at Urbana-Champaign.
 He teaches and leads research in data curation, digital humanities, information modeling, and scholarly publishing.
 Prior to joining GSLIS, he was Director of Brown University Scholarly Technology Group.
 He served as President of the Association for Computers & the Humanities and was a distinguished Visiting Scholar at the Oxford University Humanities Computing Unit.
 He has an AB from Bowdoin College and an MA and PhD from Brown University.

-Megan Senseney, Senior Project Coordinator, Center for Informatics Research in Science and Scholarship (CIRSS), Graduate School of Library and Information Science (GSLIS), University of Illinois at Urbana-Champaign.
+Megan Senseney, Research Scientist, Center for Informatics Research in Science and Scholarship (CIRSS), School of Information Sciences at the University of Illinois at Urbana-Champaign.
 She received an A.B. in French and Comparative Literature from Bryn Mawr College (2007) and a Masters of Science in Library and Information Science from the University of Illinois at Urbana-Champaign (2008).
 Senseney has a record of successfully managing projects, both large and small, funded by NEH, IMLS, and the Andrew W. Mellon Foundation.
 Her research interests relate to scholarly practices in the digital humanities and data curation.